Suchana34/Covid19Data_WorldMap/README.md

-# 🍃 Covid19 World data in map using Gatsby Leaflet and NovelCovid API
+# 🍃 Covid19 World data in map using Gatsby Leaflet Starter and NovelCovid API